Announcement Block

 As of 12/1/2021, a major update of the forum software was accomplished

 Registration is open to the public (*) and free from any cost or obligation.
-If you have problems registering, please email me at this link: jim@eaglesinternational.net.
+Please allow up to 36 hours for your application to be processed.
+If you have problems registering, please email me at: eaglesinternational.email at gmail.com

 (*) spambots will be deleted -- only legitimate public applications will be processed.

-Reminder: "quick links" menu offers you the best navigation of this forum -- you need to be registered and logged in to see that menu (details in link below).
+Reminder: the "quick links" menu offers you the best navigation of this forum -- you need to be registered and logged in to see that menu.

 92 Series Engine Controls